 We maintain manufacturing operations in North America, Europe and China, and we export products to various countries.
 We purchase materials and sell our products in foreign currencies, and therefore currency fluctuations may impact our pricing of products sold and materials purchased.
 Sales to non-U.S. customers make up a significant percentage of our total revenues.
-For example, the percentage of our business with customers outside of the U.S. slightly increased in 2019 to 41% compared to 39% in 2018.
-A future strengthening of the U.S. Dollar relative to our customers' currencies could make our products relatively more expensive to them, and may adversely affect our sales levels and reduce profitability.
+For example, the percentage of our business with customers outside of the U.S. slightly increased in 2020 to 42% compared to 41% in 2019.
+A future strengthening of the U.S. dollar relative to our customers' currencies could make our products relatively more expensive to them and, may adversely affect our sales levels and reduce profitability.
 In addition, our United Kingdom and China subsidiaries maintain their books in local currency and the translation of the subsidiary financial statements into U.S. dollars for our consolidated financial statements could have an adverse effect on our consolidated financial results due to changes in local currency value relative to the U.S. dollar.
-With the rapid pace of geopolitical events, it is difficult at this time to assess any future impact to the Company, despite our proactive efforts to minimize the short-term risks of currency fluctuations.
+With the rapid pace of geopolitical events, it is difficult at this time to assess any future impact of currency fluctuation on the Company's financial results, despite our proactive efforts to minimize the short-term risks of currency fluctuations.
 Accordingly, currency fluctuations could have a material adverse effect on our business, financial condition and results of operations by increasing our expenses and reducing our income.
 Finally, we maintain certain domestic U.S. cash balances denominated in foreign currencies, and the U.S. dollar equivalent of these balances fluctuates with changes in the foreign exchange rates between these currencies and the U.S. dollar.